mckaymultimedia/old-quotes-promoter/README.md

-# Old Quotes Promoter for WordPress Quotes Custom Post Type
+# Old Quotes Promoter Wordpress Plugin

+For use with the Quotes custom post type.

 A fork from an old plugin that recycles old posts, that has been modified to work with the Quote post type.